Challenges in Tai Chi Training

-2) Silk reeling exercises and qigong movements.
+- Qigong movements.
 These are repetitive exercises that are performed equally on each side of the body.
-They can be performed in a 10-20 minute or more routine.

-3) Form practice.
+- Tai Chi form practice.
 Choreographed movements, following the short or long forms.
-This can be performed in sections for any duration.

-4) Posture and alignment in everyday life.
-Whether sitting at your desk, driving your car , walking or in bed.
+- Posture and alignment in everyday life.
+Whether sitting at your desk, driving your car, walking or in bed.

 I have often been told that you only need the size of a lying down cow to practice the Chen Tai Chi long form in.
 Sometimes your training space may not be ideal so train outside when the weather and temperature allows it and inside when you cannot.
 When indoors it can be restrictive as you may step back into the coffee table or tap the light fittings with your hands.
 If you wait for a perfect training space, this can cause you to fall out of your routine and become de-motivated.
 Work with the space you have available and create a space that becomes part of your routine.
 Use lighting, aroma and music to help you feel relaxed and focused.
 From the moment you step into your 'training space', you want to be dedicated to that training session without distraction or interruption.
 Form a ritual that helps you get in the right head space for your practice.